nsrau/azure-docs.it-it/articles/databox/data-box-disk-deploy-picked-up.md

 ### <a name="pick-up-in-asia-pacific-region"></a>Ritiro nell'area Asia Pacifico

-Quest'area include le istruzioni per il ritiro in Giappone, Corea e Australia.
+Quest'area include le istruzioni per il ritiro in Giappone, Corea, Australia e Singapore.

 #### <a name="pick-up-in-australia"></a>Ritiro in Australia